mbest1813/documentation/v2/clickstream/destinations/amplitude.md

 sidebar: platform_sidebar
 ---

-MetaRouter Clickstream makes it easy to send your data to Amplitude.
+MetaRouter makes it easy to send your data to Amplitude.
 Once you follow the steps below, your data will be routed through our platform and pushed to Amplitude in the appropriate format.

 ## What is Amplitude and how does it work?